 Antifragility & risk #

-Notes on convexity, randomness, and living in a world of thick tails — mostly after Taleb.
+Notes on convexity, randomness, and living in a world of thick tails — where the rare event is not the exception to the story but the whole of it.

 Via negativa #